harshitabhambhani/100-days-verification-challenge/day-30/README.md

 3. **Grant Signal**: Once a request is selected based on the priority, the arbiter generates a grant signal for that specific request, allowing it access to the shared resource.

 4. **Access**: The selected source accesses the shared resource while other requests are held off until the current transaction is completed or a new arbitration cycle begins.

-**Types of Arbitration Algorithms**:

-1. **Fixed Priority**:
-   - In this method, each request has a fixed priority level.
-   - The arbiter always grants access to the highest-priority request.
-   - Simple to implement but can lead to starvation of lower-priority requests.

-2. **Round-Robin**:
-   - Requests are granted in a cyclic order.
-   - Ensures fairness as each request gets a turn to access the resource.
-   - Useful in systems where fairness is crucial.

-3. **Dynamic Priority**:
-   - Priorities are assigned dynamically based on various factors such as the urgency of requests or past access history.
-   - More complex to implement but can optimize resource utilization and responsiveness.

-4. **Weighted Round-Robin**:
-   - Combines round-robin with different weights assigned to requests.
-   - Higher-weighted requests get more frequent access, balancing fairness with priority.

-**Applications**:

-1. **Multi-Processor Systems**: In multi-core processors, arbiters manage access to shared memory or communication buses.

-2. **Network Routers**: Arbiters decide which data packet to forward when multiple packets arrive simultaneously.

-3. **Peripheral Access**: In embedded systems, arbiters manage access to shared peripherals like I/O devices.

-4. **Memory Controllers**: Arbiters handle access requests from various components to shared memory banks.

 **Example**: